liamhackett/Portfolio/README.md

 Need to fix site for on an iPad
     Project page when vertical
     Skills When vertical
-    Move github and linkedin links and line when on a smaller device Center portrait and main text on the home page (iPad and iPhone) Fix resume size on iPhone

 Add text for projects and about
 Add pages or links to projects with descriptions/demos